feststelltaste/wardley-maps-audiobook/docs/index.md

 * [**.tar.gz file (285 MB)**](https://github.com/feststelltaste/wardley-maps-audiobook/releases/download/v1.0/wardley-maps-audiobook-v1.0.tar.gz)
 * [**.zip file (285 MB)**](https://github.com/feststelltaste/wardley-maps-audiobook/releases/download/v1.0/wardley-maps-audiobook-v1.0.zip)

+I recommend to import those files into an audiobook app like [Voice (for Android)](https://play.google.com/store/apps/details?id=de.ph1b.audiobook&hl=de&gl=US).
+That's the way I'm listening to this audiobook.

-Or you can directly listen to a section by clicking on a type of voice you prefer:
+Alternatively, you can directly listen to a section by clicking on a type of voice you prefer:

 {% for txt in site.static_files %}
 {% if txt.path contains 'texts' and txt.path contains '.txt' %}